emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 So, what does this function need to do?
 Well, it needs to iterate over the "args" passed to the macro.
 For each symbol in "args":

-1. If it _is not_ "`_`", it adds it to the "all-function-arguments" list that it's building.
+1. If it _is not_ "`_`{:.language-scala .highlight}", it adds it to the "all-function-arguments" list that it's building.
-2. If it _is_ "`_`", it replaces it with a new symbol, and adds that symbol to both the "new-function-parameters" and the "all-function-arguments" lists that it's building.
+2. If it _is_ "`_`{:.language-scala .highlight}", it replaces it with a new symbol, and adds that symbol to both the "new-function-parameters" and the "all-function-arguments" lists that it's building.

 The symbols added to "all-function-arguments" in step one are those we are holding fixed.
 The lambda that our macro creates